-- A refusal to test when required, - A test sample has been tampered with by the individual tested, or - A positive test result occurred for either drugs or alcohol on any requested test.
+- A refusal to test when required, - A test sample has been tampered with by the participant worker tested, or - A positive test result occurred for either alcohol or drugs on any requested test.

 Any decision to take a participant worker off active status is final and is subject to limited review only as provided for in the Procedural Rules.
-Reactivation will be the decision of the third party case administration and may be subject to certain conditions being met.
+Reactivation will be the decision of the TPCA and may be subject to certain conditions being met.

-Participant workers in compliance with RSAP, who are not currently employed by a participating participant contractor, may opt out of RSAP by making their request in writing and submitting it to the third party case administration.
-Participant workers not in compliance with RSAP, who are currently employed by a participating participant contractor and/or who are signatory to a return-to-work agreement with third party case administration, shall not be permitted to opt out of the program.
-A participant worker who is no longer a participant in the RSAP will revert to any existing rules for dispatch with respect to site access testing.
+Participant workers in compliance with RSAP, who are not currently employed by a participant contractor, may opt-out of RSAP by making their request in writing and submitting it to the TPCA.
+Participant workers not in compliance with RSAP, who are currently employed by a participating contractor and/or who are signatory to a Return to Work (RTW) agreement with TPCA, shall not be permitted to opt-out of the program.
+A former participant worker who is no longer a participant in the RSAP will revert to any existing rules for dispatch with respect to site access testing.

-I having read the above and agree that I fully understand the above conditions, hereby apply for admittance into the RSAP.
-I hereby agree to be bound by the conditions that are established from time to time with respect to my remaining in the RSAP and such conditions as are necessary for the administration and operation of RSAP.
+I , having read the above and agree that I fully understand the above conditions, hereby apply for enrolment into RSAP.
+I hereby agree to be bound by the RSAP Procedural Rules that are established and updated from time to time with respect to my remaining in RSAP and that these Procedural Rules are necessary for the administration and operation of RSAP.
 I understand that my request to enter RSAP is made voluntarily and of my own free will.
-I understand the use of my UNIQUE IDENTIFIER shall be for the sole purpose of assigning each RSAP applicant/participant a unique RSAP ID Number, and my UNIQUE IDENTIFIER shall not be disclosed to any party thereafter.
-I agree to the release and use of my personal information that is reasonably necessary for RSAP administration as between my union, the third party case administration, service providers, third party auditors, participant employers and testing facilities.
-I understand that my union has agreed to my entering into this agreement Date Applicant Signature
+I understand the use of my UNIQUE IDENTIFIER shall be for the sole purpose of assigning each RSAP applicant/participant a unique ID Number, and my UNIQUE IDENTIFIER shall not be disclosed to any party thereafter.
+I agree to the release and use of my personal information that is reasonably necessary for RSAP administration as between my union, the TPCA, service providers, third party auditors, participant contractors and testing facilities.
+I understand that my union has agreed to my entering into this agreement